-I was first introduced to programming in primary school back in 1988 where I was taught Logo at an after school project.
-A while later I learnt Clarion and wrote my first app – a database for my vast (I thought) comic book collection.
-During high school we were taught Pascal and I started learning DTP while working on the school newspaper and later the school yearbook.
+I was first introduced to programming in primary school back in 1988 where I was taught Logo as one of the subjects at an after school extracurricular centre.
+About two years later I learnt Clarion and wrote my first app – a database for my vast (I thought) comic book collection.
+During high school we were taught Pascal in Computer Studies, and I started learning DTP while working on the school newspaper and yearbook.

-In the year after school the internet became a thing.
-I took apart some web pages to learn HTML, and then CSS.
-I also started studying as a DTP apprentice with the web just being a hobby in my private time.
-After qualifying and getting my first post-apprentice job I gradually transitioned from DTP into web development.
+In the year after school, the Internet became a thing.
+I was intrigued and took apart some web pages to learn HTML, and then CSS.
+At the same time I started my DTP studies with the web just being a hobby in my private time.
+After qualifying from my apprenticeship and starting my first “real” job, I gradually transitioned from DTP into web development.

-Apart from all this web madness, I also found time for some traditional design – a logo here and there and a poster or other layout every now and again.
+Apart from all the web madness, I also found time for some traditional design – a logo here, a poster or cover there.
 And then of course there were the icons and GUI themes.
 Some good, some bad, but all period-appropriate.

-And so, here we are – from print apprentice to multi-language developer, and many things in between.
+And so, here we are – from print apprentice to multi-language developer, and everything that came inbetween.